sfudeus/homematic_exporter/README.md

 Metrics are all prefixed with `homematic_`, the remaining name is based on the parameter name within the device descriptor.
 All metrics are equipped with labels for the `ccu` instance, the device address, device type and parent device type.
-In addition a device mapping can be added with a `--mapping_file`.
+In addition a device mapping can be added via `--config_file`.
 Device addresses can be mapped to custom names which are then usable as labels in e.g. Grafana.
+If no mappings are in the config file, the names from the CCU user interface are used.

 ## Restrictions